 When relating her story of how she came to be in the finance sector, her words were something like this: “I decided to raise my children for five years and stopped working during that time.
-After five years, when I decided to return to the formal working sector, I felt I had not accomplished anything.”
+After five years I felt I had not accomplished anything, and I decided to return to the formal working sector.”

-I wondered what it meant to have accomplished nothing because she had chosen to work from home.
+The interview left me wondering what it meant for that mother to feel she had accomplished nothing because she had chosen to work from home.
 Is this not a 24/7 duty?
-As a stay-at-home parent, she worked in an unpaid job for an outcome that could not guarantee a comfy holiday, weekend getaways or an SUV.
-But she devoted her time, love and energy to her children.
+As a stay-at-home parent, she devoted her time, love and energy to her children.
 She parented them full-time and, in all probability, developed in them a sense of confidence in themselves, trust in the home, and security in the world.
 If parenting is about raising a child and being present to see to their physical, emotional, intellectual and social needs, how could doing this mean she had accomplished nothing?
-I guess these are the intangible accomplishments of parenting.
+I guess these are the invisible and intangible accomplishments of parenting.
 The ones that don’t bring invitations to talk show radio stations.

 The parenting paradox

-Instead of parents committing to raising their children (parenting), they are committed to raising lifestyles and status (adulting).
+It seems that, instead of well-off parents committing to raising their children (parenting), they are committed to raising their lifestyles and status (adulting).
 This is not a criticism, but more an observation about parenting in middle- and upper-income groups in South Africa.
-The ‘accomplishments’ of parents do not necessarily reflect the level of engagement with their children as mom and dad at home, but rather what they have achieved while disengaged from their children as adults in the workforce.
+The ‘accomplishments’ of parents do not necessarily reflect the level of engagement with their children as parents in their homes, but rather what they have achieved while disengaged from their children as adults in the workforce.

-I’m wondering what it means for those less tangible aspects of parenting – raising emotionally intelligent, functionally independent, and socially appropriate adults.
+I’m wondering what parents working outside their home means for those less tangible or visible aspects of parenting – raising emotionally intelligent, functionally independent, and socially appropriate adults.
 But more than that, I’m concerned that when a parent chooses to raise their child in the full sense of the word – physical presence, emotional availability, social regulation and spiritual guidance – they feel they are not the accomplished parent.

 Stay-at-home parenting or work-away-adulting

-So herein lies the paradox of present-day parenting: the tangible accomplishments of parents belong to adequate adults whose resources drive their achievements outside the home.
+So herein lies the paradox of present-day parenting: the tangible accomplishments of parents seem to belong to adequate adults whose resources drive and are driven by their achievements outside the home.
 The intangible accomplishments of parents belong to those who stay at home where there is no measure of success or opportunity for promotion.